 Emily Wroe (MPH, MD)

 Dr. Emily Wroe is the Chief Medical Officer for Partners In Health (PIH) in Malawi.
-Dr. Wroe MD from Harvard Medical School in 2010, and her MPH from Harvard School of Public Health in 2015.
+Dr. Wroe received her MD from Harvard Medical School in 2010, and her MPH from Harvard School of Public Health in 2015.
 She then completed the Doris and Howard Hiatt Residency in Global Health Equity (GHE) and Internal Medicine at Brigham & Women’s Hospital.
 In her current role she works closely with the Ministry of Health and the PIH team to strengthen healthcare delivery in the rural district of Neno and support medical education and research.
 Recently, she has led the team to redesign the HIV care delivery platform into an integrated approach including all chronic conditions, launch new community initiatives aimed at disease screening in remote areas, and implemented a mentorship program for clinical staff.
 Her academic interests center around implementation and evaluation of health delivery systems that are innovative and community-based.

 Alemayehu Ambersir - Epidemiologist, Dignitas International

 Grace Banda - Emergency Medicine Specialist, Queen Elizabeth Central Hospital

 Josh Berman - Research & Knowledge Translation Manager, Dignitas International

 Lilian Chunda - Head of the Medical Department, Kamuzu Central Hospital

 Katie Cundale - Research Fellow, Partners In Health Malawi

 Luckson Dullie - Executive Director, Malawi, Partners In Health/Abwenzi Pa Za Umoyo

 Beth Dunbar - Director of Monitoring and Evaluation, Partners In Health/Abwenzi Pa Za Umoyo